Feasting On Your LifeSep 15, 2022

 There are thousands of ways to seek mediocre nourishment, but it is more challenging to connect with what genuinely enriches our lives.
 The truth is that most of us skim the surface of sustenance from our choices in life, the people, the food, the images, the entertainment, and the other environments we choose to engage in, leaving us with a kind of psychospiritual indigestion.
 We are taught to be overly fixated on external sources of nutriment, taking and extracting, without focusing on a soul nutrition that fills our true inner needs.

-In the latest episode of Woman Who Rubs the Mountain, we explore the themes of the Earth element / Digestive center / Late summer season, all the while strengthening our centers and wondering:
+Exploring the themes of the Earth element / Digestive center / Late summer season, we can strengthen our centers by wondering:

 And recently I had the pleasure of being in conversation with astrologer, Kristine Backes, on the Natural Wisdom Podcast.
 We explored the pros and cons of this word “rewilding” and why us humans seem to be so enticed by it.
 I also tell the story of why my house is so full of plant refugees and why instead of ascension, I am so drawn to going downwards to be in dialogue with the 50 million year old boulders and the spirits of the ancient stone grandmothers.
 You can listen in here.